richbl/go-ble-sync-cycle/wiki/Basic-Usage:-Running-the-Application.md

 ...
 ```

-In the example above, the application found the device CSC services and characteristics and is now running in a loop, listening to the BLE peripheral for speed data.
-The application will also update the video player to match the speed of the sensor.
+In the next example (above), the application found the device CSC services and characteristics and is now running in a loop, listening to the BLE peripheral for speed data.
+The application will also update the playback speed of the media player to match the speed of the sensor.
 Here, since the video has just begun, its speed is set to 0.0 (paused).

 ```console
 ...